 Prepare multidimensional pollution data

-First, you’ll explore a mosaic dataset of pollution data.
-You’ll use the mosaic to create a multidimensional layer and a space-time cube.
+First, you will explore a mosaic dataset of pollution data.
+You will use the mosaic to create a multidimensional layer and a space-time cube.
 The multidimensional layer and space-time cube data structures are different ways of representing temporal data, and are formats that are compatible with many different analytical tools.

 Download and explore the data